There are a number of reasons why folks are flocking to software engineering as a career track.

 Principal Engineers are something of a unicorn in the tech world.
 There aren’t many of them because this level requires significant years of experience and more business acumen than technical savvy.
 At this level, you’re making decisions that affect the whole organization.

 Glassdoor nets a Level 4 software engineer salary at $141,405, but this becomes harder to gauge because a Principal Engineer means different things to different companies.
-In some cases, you’re such a decision maker that you are often seen as or exist at the executive level, meaning your total compensation could be somewhere in the millions.
+In some cases, you’re such a decision maker that you are often seen as or exist at the executive level, meaning your average additional cash compensation could be somewhere in the millions.

 Level 5: Distinguished Engineer/Fellow Salary.